 These days, that’s hardly the case.
 Most of us spend our time indoors – inside a classroom, at home, or at the office.
 On a daily basis, this dramatically limits our exposure to sunlight and our production of sun-lovin’ vitamin D.

-1. Vitamin D battles infection in your nether regions
+1. Vitamin D battles vaginal infection

 During the 1st trimester, low levels of vitamin D are linked to vaginal infection.
 Not only does a vaginal infection feel icky – if there’s a noticeable difference in the microbes living hanging out there – but during pregnancy it puts your baby at greater risk of premature birth.
 This is because vitamin D plays a major role in immune health.
 And vitamin D affects how your body recognizes and responds to trouble-rousing bacteria.